bitt-tools/bitt/README.md

   return ['p', sum]
 }
 ```
 However, because the function is called on every rerender, instantiating can become tough.
-To fix that, all you need is a state:
+To fix that, all you need is a state.
 ```js
 const Component = ({ newState }) => {
   const state = newState({